ZhanfanZhou/FakeNews/README.md

 #### hyper-parameter tuning
 It is possible to perform a grid search to find the optimal hyper-params.

-It would be helpful to isolate training arguments to a yaml file while parameter tuning.
 ### Feature expansion
 Make use of the Meta info such as author.
 The hypothesis is some authors are fake news maker.
 If possible, learn author embeddings.